facebookresearch/motion_rolling_prediction/README.md

 ## 📌 News
 <!-- [2025-02-26] Our paper is available in [Arxiv](https://arxiv.org/abs/xxxx.xxxxx).-->
-- [2025-02-xx] Repository is available.
-Code will soon follow.
+- [2025-02-xx] The code of RPM is available.

 ## 📝 TODO List
-- [] Release code for training, evaluation, and visualization.
+- [x] Release code for training, evaluation, and visualization.
 - [] Release pretrained models.
 - [] Release GORP dataset.